Melissa d'Arabian: Television and professional career

 After winning Food Network Star, d'Arabian launched her show, Ten Dollar Dinners in 2010.
 The show focused on affordable meals that cost ten dollars or less to make.
 The show ran for three seasons.
 In 2012, she published her first cookbook, Ten Dollar Dinners: 140 Recipes and Tips to Elevate Simple, Fresh Meals Any Night of the Week, which became a New York Times best seller.
 Also in 2012, d'Arabian began hosting a show on the Cooking Channel, Drop 5 Lbs. with Good Housekeeping, which featured low-calorie recipes and weight loss tips.

-She has appeared on several other Food Network series, such as The Best Thing I Ever Ate, Chopped, Food Network Challenge, and The Best Thing I Ever Made.
+d'Arabian is a frequent judge on Guy's Grocery Games, where she has demonstrated her ability to speak fluent French.
+She has also appeared on several other Food Network series, such as The Best Thing I Ever Ate, Chopped, Food Network Challenge, and The Best Thing I Ever Made.
 Her recipes and budgeting tips have also been featured on the Today Show, CNN, People, Food Network Magazine and iVillage.com.

 Ten Dollar Dinners

 Ten Dollar Dinners is an American cooking television program hosted by d'Arabian.
 It debuted August 9, 2009 at 12:30 PM EST. Melissa d'Arabian is the winner of the fifth season of The Next Food Network Star.

 The second season of her program premiered in January 2010 on the Food Network.
 During this season, she received a new kitchen set, which has the set up similar to a home kitchen.
 The third season of her program premiered in July 2010.

 In each episode, d'Arabian shows the viewers how to cook up a dinner for four people based on a budget of $10 USD.